theted/gitstics/README.md

 # Gitstics

 A command-line tool written in Go that analyzes Git repositories and provides contribution statistics per author in an ASCII table.
+Gitstics helps you understand who contributed what to your codebase and when, making it easier to track team productivity and code ownership.

 ## Features

 - Displays commit count per author
-- Calculates lines changed per author
+- Calculates lines changed per author (additions + deletions)
 - Shows percentage of total commits and lines changed
 - Provides weekly code frequency statistics (lines changed per week per user)
 - Supports filtering by file extension (only counts commits that modify files of the specified extension)
 - Respects `.gitignore` rules
-- Automatically ignores common dependency files (package-lock.json, yarn.lock, etc.)
+- Automatically ignores common dependency files (package-lock.json, yarn.lock, go.sum, etc.)

 ## Installation